Key takeaways:

 As a result, manual checking can detect paraphrased plagiarism that AI tools may miss.
 Also, it helps verify proper citations and quote attribution.
 However, this method has its cons, because it’s time-consuming, especially for long documents.
 Beside, it's nice to mention that it’s absolutely not scalable for multiple papers or large research projects.

-How to Avoid Plagiarism with AI
+How to Check for Plagiarism with AI

 AI plagiarism checkers have become must-have safeguards for keeping your original work from being stolen.
 While manual checking may be tough and time-consuming, you can try AI-powered tools that use advanced database software to scan for matches between your text and existing ones.
 Let's explore the steps you need to follow to check plagiarism with AI in the most accurate way.